Being Disabled: Should It Mean I Can’t dress nicely?

 Look at that, a reasonable price too: £16.48 Just goes to show, adaptive does not have to mean expensive!

-This is a polo shirt that the wearer can put on like a back to front jacket.
+This is a polo shirt that the wearer can put on like a back-to-front jacket.
 Or at least that’s what I think they mean.

 The description says: “Full back overlap with snaps at shoulders.
-This adaptive polo shirt for men completely opens up, allowing the individuals arms to be slid into the garment sleeves without ever having to raise/lower their arms or struggle with small neck openings.
+This adaptive polo shirt for men completely opens up, allowing the individual’s arms to be slid into the garment sleeves without ever having to raise/lower their arms or struggle with small neck openings.
 The back overlap is then folded over and domed/snapped into place”.

 I’m extremely disappointed that this company shows no images of how the “Adaptive” part works.
 Just looks like an ordinary polo shirt as it stands.